 9. Visit a mall.

 There is a saying here in Brazil, “the mall is the Paulistano’s beach.”
-Numerous shopping centers are quite luxurious and offer great leisure, and most importantly, they have air conditioning.
-In the better malls you can find good restaurants, fine shops, various cafes, cinemas and even activities for the kids.
-Where I come from, the mall was a place where middle aged women would speed walk on the weekends in sweats or leg warmers.
-Here in São Paulo you should dress well because an outing to the shopping, as it’s called, is considered serious business.
+Numerous shopping centres are quite luxurious and offer a great escape from the city noise, most importantly, they have air conditioning.
+In the better malls, you can find good restaurants, fine shops, various cafes, cinemas and even activities for the kids.
+Where I come from, the mall was a place where middle-aged women would speed walk on the weekends in sweats or leg warmers.
+Here in São Paulo, you should dress well because an outing to the shopping, as it’s called, is considered serious business.

 10. Visit downtown.

-Center City São Paulo is not a place I would recommend for first timers to go to at night, but during the day it is pretty fabulous.
+Center City São Paulo is not a place I would recommend for first-timers to go to at night, but during the day it is pretty fabulous.
 Yes, it’s rough around the edges, but it’s also where you can see the impressive old city style architecture, mix in with a myriad of people from all social classes, and feel the pulse of the heart of the city.
 The best part about old city is that mostly everything is within walking distance.
 If you have a big appetite you can go to the famous Municipal Market of São Paulo.
 If you want to shop, you can be engulfed by the vibrant energy and insane commerce of Rua 25 de Março.
-If you want to see something completely different, you can head to Liberdade, which is home of the largest Japanese community outside of Japan in the world.
+If you want to see something completely different, you can head to Liberdade, which is home to the largest Japanese community outside of Japan in the world.
 If you simply prefer to wander around, you can watch various street performers on the wide walkways.
-As always, stay sharp and beware of con-artists and pick pockets.
-Downtown can be a lot of fun, but it’s fast paced and you need to be street wise.
+As always, stay sharp and beware of con-artists and pickpockets.
+Downtown can be a lot of fun, but it’s fast-paced and you need to be street-wise.
 If you feel adventurous and want to enjoy the downtown night, you can really have a good time – just prepare to deal with the crazies that come out of their daytime hibernation.

-Follow me on Facebook at The Bridge Point.
+Follow me on Facebook at The Entertainment Point.